googlefonts/googlefonts.github.io/harfbuzz_overflow_resolution.md

 on the recommendations in
 [a study of the practical performance of priority queues in Dijkstra's algorithm](https://www3.cs.stonybrook.edu/~rezaul/papers/TR-07-54.pdf)

-## Providing Guidance to the Sort
+## Special Handling of 32 bit Offsets

-If a graph contains 32 bit offsets then the default sorting will be suboptimal.
+If a graph contains multiple 32 bit offsets then the shortest distance sorting will be likely be suboptimal.
 For example consider the case where a graph contains two 32 bit offsets that each point to a subgraph which are not connected to each other.
-The default sort will interleave the subtables of the two subgraphs, potentially resulting in overflows.
-Since each of these subgraphs are independent of each other, and 32 bit offsets can point extremely long distances a better strategy is to pack the first subgraph in it's entirety and then have the second subgraph packed after with the 32 bit offset point overtop of the first graph.
+The shortest distance sort will interleave the subtables of the two subgraphs, potentially resulting in overflows.
+Since each of these subgraphs are independent of each other, and 32 bit offsets can point extremely long distances a better strategy is to pack the first subgraph in it's entirety and then have the second subgraph packed after with the 32 bit offset pointing over the first subgraph.
 For example given the graph:

 ```